Staunton Rocks Rock Climbing

 From the trailhead off of Upper Elk Creek Rd., hike or bike the Staunton Ranch trail for just under two miles until you come to the Climber Access trail on the right hand side of the trail.
 The trail at this point is a service road, and the Climber Access trail is an old two track.
 Follow the Climber Access Trail two-tenths of a mile to the base of the Meadow Dome.
 From here, the trail leads in various directions to access the different formations that make up Staunton Rocks.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Staunton Rocks:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Staunton Rocks:

 Featured Route For Staunton Rocks